Venetian

 The domain

 I understand that the “genius” idea of combining the first two letters of my first name with my last name, in an attempt to simplify my identity on the web (emnovo.it), turned out to be a bit of a trap instead.
 Because verbally it is difficult, at least in Italian, to get the proximity of M and N in “eMNovo” across.
-I like things that are not very obvious, though, so I decided to keep it.
+But I like things that are a little unexpected and don’t quite fit in with marketing principles, so I decided it’s fine anyway.

 The logo